mark-hn/Sound-Sage/README.md

 4. You should see a web page open in your browser.
 Click the button ```Login with Spotify```, then use the bottom naviagtion bar to view your top artists and AI-recommended artists.
 Note: generating your recommended artists may take a few seconds.

-**IMPORTANT NOTE**: If your Spotify account is new or you have not used it frequently in the past 6 months, the Spotify web API may be unable to obtain your top artists.
+**IMPORTANT NOTE**: If you've just created a Spotify account or haven't used it much in the last six months, the Spotify web API might not be able to fetch your top artists.